November 2024

-To understand methane emissions and methane performance at the same level of detail that is found in our methane requirements (some of which are source specific), we expanded on the emissions data that is reported through Petrinex (the reporting platform used across western provinces to collect flaring and venting data).
-In addition to the Petrinex emissions data, operators must now annually report fugitive emissions (unintentional releases of gas to the atmosphere) and emissions from specific sources through our OneStop reporting platform.
+To understand methane emissions and methane performance at the same level of detail as in our methane requirements (some of which are source specific), we expanded on the emissions data for reporting through Petrinex (the platform used across western provinces to collect flaring and venting data).
+In addition to the Petrinex emissions data, operators annually report fugitive emissions (unintentional releases of gas to the atmosphere) and emissions from specific sources through our OneStop reporting platform.

-Because the definitions of what constituted flaring and venting changed so significantly in 2020, the data from before the change cannot be meaningfully compared to the data after.
-As a result, the data for each time period is graphed separately.
+Because the definitions of what constitutes flaring and venting changed significantly in 2020, the data from before the change cannot be meaningfully compared with the data after 2020.
+Consequently, we have presented data for each period in separate graphs.

 Flaring